Taj Mahal Morning vs Midday: What Works Best with Kids?

 The marble platform becomes bright and hot underfoot later in the day.
 Shade is limited in central areas.
 If choosing midday, shorten the visit.
 Focus on the main structure and skip lingering inside if queues are long.

-How School-Age Children Experience Each Option
+How Children Experience Each Option

 Morning Visit